ritikrana0169/MindMesh/README.md

 ＡＢＯＵＴ ＰＲＯＪＥＣＴ<br><br>
 ➥
-The objective of the mindmesh application project is to create a comprehensive and user-friendly platform that equips job seekers with the necessary tools, resources, and guidance to excel in their interviews.
+The objective of the Mindmesh application project is to create a comprehensive and user-friendly platform that equips job seekers with the necessary tools, resources, and guidance to excel in their interviews.
 The application aims to provide a seamless experience by offering a wide range of features, including interview question databases, simulated mock interviews, personalized feedback and recommendations and interview preparation guides.
 By developing this application, our goal is to empower individuals to enhance their interview skills, boost their confidence, and maximize their chances of securing their desired job opportunities.

 <br><br>
 ＭＯＤＵＬＥＳ <br><br>